A Student s T Continuous Random Variable

 Expected value

-The expected value of a standard Student's t random variable is well-defined only for and it is equal to
+The expected value of a standard Student's t random variable is well-defined only for

 Proof